Rigidity around Poisson Submanifolds: Remarks, examples and applications

+We remark that the Poisson structure in this example is isomorphic to the regular part of the linear Poisson structure corresponding the Lie algebra $\mathfrak{g}=\mathfrak{su}(2)\oplus \mathbb{R}$.
+In fact, for a semisimple Lie algebra of compact type $\mathfrak{k}$, the linear Poisson structure $\pi_{\mathfrak{g}}$ of the product $\mathfrak{g}:=\mathfrak{k}\oplus \mathbb{R}$ is rigid (c.f.\ Corollary \ref{Corollary_Conn_gen}), and the Poisson structure has a 1-parameter family of isomorphisms that don't preserve leaves: the translation by elements in $\mathfrak{k}^{\circ}$.
+Thus, any leaf has a line of symplectomorphic leaves nearby.

-In the case of trivial foliations we also have an improvement compared to the result of \cite{CrMa}; the hypothesis in there can be restated as (see \cite{teza}) \begin{itemize} \item $S$ is compact with finite fundamental group, \item the map $p^*\circ[\delta_{S}\omega]:\mathbb{R}^n\to H^2(\widetilde{S})$ is an isomorphism, \end{itemize} where $p:\widetilde{S}\to S$ is the universal cover of $S$.
+In the case of simple symplectic foliations, we also have an improvement compared to the result of \cite{CrMa}; the hypothesis in there can be restated as follows (c.f.\ Corollary 4.1.22 in \cite{teza}) \begin{itemize} \item $S$ is compact with finite fundamental group, \item the map $p^*\circ[\delta_{S}\omega]:\mathbb{R}^n\to H^2(\widetilde{S})$ is an isomorphism, \end{itemize} where $p:\widetilde{S}\to S$ is the universal cover of $S$.
 So, for example when $S$ is simply connected, the difference between the assumptions is that, in our case, the map $[\delta_{S}\omega]$ might still have a 1-dimensional kernel, whereas in \cite{CrMa} it has to be injective.
+In particular, the example (\ref{EQ_13}) above falls out of the framework of \emph{loc.cit.}